-The Risk and Safety, Health and Environment (SHE) committee was restructured and reconstituted as the Risk, SHE, Social and Ethics Committee ("the committee") in 2012, and its terms of reference were formally approved by the board.
-The committee is constituted as a statutory committee in respect of its obligations prescribed by the Companies Act, and as a committee of the board in respect of all additional duties assigned to it by the board.
+The committee is constituted as a statutory committee in respect of its obligations prescribed by the Companies Act, and as a committee of the Board in respect of all additional duties assigned to it by the Board.

 The committee, comprising non-executive and executive directors, is chaired by an independent non-executive director, and meets at least twice a year.
 Its members are N Mjoli-Mncube (Chairman), P H Staude (CEO), F Jakoet, T N Mgoduso, C B Sibisi and M H Munro (in his capacity as Chief Risk Officer).
 Several members of the company executive and senior managers (responsible for SHE, broader sustainability aspects, socio-economic development, stakeholder engagement and ethics, amongst others) attend this meeting by invitation.
 M A C Mahlari is the secretary.
-The chairman of the committee reports to the board on all matters discussed by the committee within its mandate as well as providing minutes of all its activities and decisions taken.
+The chairman of the committee reports to the Board on all matters discussed by the committee within its mandate as well as providing minutes of all its activities and decisions taken.

-The purpose and functions of the committee are to assist the board to discharge the statutory requirements of the Companies Act articulated under regulation 43(5), covering amongst others areas of social and economic development, corporate citizenship, environment, health and employee and public safety, consumer relationships, labour and employment equity.
-The committee has additional responsibilities assigned to it by the board which include the total process of risk management and governance, including amongst others overseeing the development and regular review of a policy and plan for risk management for approval to the board; reviewing the implementation of the risk management strategy and policies by means of risk management systems and processes.
+The purpose and functions of the committee are to assist the Board to discharge the statutory requirements of the Companies Act articulated under regulation 43(5), covering amongst others, areas of social and economic development, corporate citizenship, environment, health and employee and public safety, consumer relationships, labour and employment equity.
+The committee has additional responsibilities assigned to it by the Board which include the total process of risk management and governance, including amongst others overseeing the development and regular review of a policy and plan for risk management for approval to the Board; reviewing the implementation of the risk management strategy and policies by means of risk management systems and processes.

-During the period under review, the committee carried out a self-evaluation of its performance.
-The results the self-evaluation process reflected that the committee was satisfied with how it executed its responsibilities and fulfilled its mandate during the period under review.

-The Risk, SHE, Social and Ethics Committee submits its report to the shareholders as required by the Companies Act and recommended by King III, illustrating how it discharged its statutory responsibilities and acted in accordance with the requirements of its terms of reference for the period to 31 March 2013:
+During the period under review, the committee carried out a selfevaluation of its performance.
+The results of the self-evaluation process reflected that the committee was satisfied with how it executed its responsibilities and fulfilled its mandate during the period under review.
+The Risk, SHE, Social and Ethics Committee submits its report to the shareholders as required by the Companies Act and recommended by King III, illustrating how it discharged its statutory responsibilities and acted in accordance with the requirements of its terms of reference for the period to 31 March 2014:

-1. Statutory Duties
+1. Statutory duties